-Implantation occurs very early in pregnancy when the embryo attaches to the uterus.
+Implantation2 occurs very early in pregnancy and is when the embryo attaches to the uterus.
 Before implantation happens, an egg is released from the ovaries.
 It then travels down through the fallopian tubes, where it can be fertilized by sperm.
-If it is fertilized, it continues to move down into the uterus and begins the implantation process.
+If it’s fertilized, it continues to move down into the uterus and begins the implantation process.

-To achieve implantation, there is a delicate balance of hormones that must be achieved.
+For implantation to happen, a delicate balance of the hormones progesterone and estrogen must be achieved.
 Without this balance, the uterus will not be able to accept the fertilized egg.
 Implantation failure accounts for two-thirds of pregnancy loss.

 Successful implantation usually occurs two to four days after the fertilized egg enters the uterus.

 After the fertilized egg travels to your uterus, it begins to burrow in the lining.
-This can sometimes cause a dull pain or twinge in the lower to mid-abdomen.
-Many women don’t realize they’re experiencing implantation cramps because they may occur in the days leading up to their period, or they assume the feeling is from their looming period.
+This can sometimes lead to implantation symptoms, which may cause a dull pain or twinge in the lower to mid-abdomen.
+Many women don’t realize they’re experiencing implantation cramps because they assume the feeling is from their approaching period.

-Some women report that implantation cramps may also be accompanied by light spotting.
-There is no specific research on whether or not implantation causes spotting, but one study shows that this spotting is actually thought to be from the luteal-placental shift.
+There is no specific research on whether or not implantation causes spotting, but one study shows that this spotting may be from the luteal-placental shift4 .
 This is when the placenta is developed enough to start producing hormones.
 This shift usually happens around the five to eight-week mark.